View on GitHub

 Shallow groundwater model

 Typically, the handling of groundwater in rainfall-runoff models involves the use of a groundwater storage reservoir with a linear/exponential decay function.
 When calibrating these models to long-term stream flow records, this model structure can be quite successful at matching baseflow recession.
 Given its success and it obvious simplicity, the linear decay groundwater storage model is widely used when the modelling objective is to calibrate to stream flow gauging stations.
-However, implied in the linear decay groundwater storage model is that is is lumped, meaning that groundwater recharge is assumed uniformly distributed basin-wide, or, at most, among common surficial material types.
+However, implied in the linear decay groundwater storage model is that the model is “lumped”, meaning that groundwater recharge is assumed uniformly distributed basin-wide, or among common hydrologic response units (HRUs).
 It also implies that water movement across the surface-subsurface interface is unidirectionally down, meaning there no possibility of groundwater feedback from shallow water tables reducing land surface storage capacity.

-Consequently, lumped modelling means that catchment topography is neglected, which has a large role in distributing recharge, both in terms of focused recharge at overland flow convergence points and rejected recharge at low-lying areas where the groundwater table is close to, at, or above ground surface.
+Consequently, lumped modelling means that catchment topography is neglected, which has a large role in distributing recharge, both in terms of focused recharge at overland flow convergence points and rejected recharge where the groundwater table is at or above ground surface.
 For the purpose of this model, which is primarily intended for distributed recharge estimation, the linear decay groundwater storage model on its own will not suffice.

 TOPMODEL